google/rerast/README.md

 * replace_type! doesn't yet support placeholders.
 * Probably many bugs and missing features.
 Please feel free to file bugs / feature requests.

+## Known issues

+* If you have integration tests (a "tests" directory) in your project, you might be no matches.
+Not sure why.
+This started from nightly-2020-04-10.
+You might be able to work around this issue by passing `--targets ''` to cargo rerast.
+  Unfortunately then you won't get matches in non-integration tests (i.e. cfg(test)).
+Alternatively you could install an older version of rust and the corresponding rerast version.
+* Using `?` in the replacement is currently broken.
+This broke I think in February 2020.
+Something changed with spans.

 ## More examples
 See the [Rerast Cookbook](COOKBOOK.md) for more examples.